JamGav/A2/A2_notes.md

-#### Team Profile contribution - Much to do hre....
+#### Team Profile contribution
 My name is Gavin, student number s3925654.
 I am an Australian who grew up in Brisbane and lives in Sydney.
 Currently I am studying Information to IT online via OUA and working on team (team name here).
 I have a keen interest in the world around me and learning about why things are the way they are.
 My interest in IT stems from a hobby interest in electronics and programming which initially drove me to pursue a trade in Aircraft Electrical Systems (Avionics).
 Throughout the years I have tinkered on and off with a number of different Electronic and IT related projects while finding a keen interest in projects that bridge the gap between the physical and the connected world, and automation projects.
-STOP SAYING PROJECTS!
-FIND ANOTHER WORD.
+As someone who is not a huge fan contributor or user of social media, one of my favourite builds was developing my own blog for my travelling based on wordpress.
+I was able to develop a unique page on it that would recieve position updates via my HF radio and post them on a map along with short tweets so that family and friends with the link could follow along.

 ## Ideal Jobs